xsoulspace/sheets_manager_excel_addin/README.md

 - Finder way

 1. Open Finder and then enter Command+Shift+G to open the Go to folder dialog
-2. Enter the following path, the wef folder doesn't exist on your computer, create it.
+2. Enter the following path:

 `/Users/<username>/Library/Containers/com.microsoft.Excel/Data/Documents/wef`

 Where <username> is the name of your system user.

+If the `wef` folder doesn't exist on your computer, create it:

+- Open Finder and then enter Command+Shift+G to open the Go to folder dialog
+- Enter the following path:
+  `/Users/<username>/Library/Containers/com.microsoft.Excel/Data/Documents/`

+Create `wef` folder.

-3. Copy the following add-in's manifest file to this wef folder.
+3. Copy the following add-in's manifest file to this `wef` folder.

 https://raw.githubusercontent.com/xsoulspace/sheets_manager_excel_addin/develop/manifests/office_manifest.xml